2007 NASCAR Nextel Cup Series: Chevy Rock & Roll 400

+The last race determining the twelve drivers who will be in the 2007 Chase for the Nextel Cup.

+Chevrolet clinched their 31st Manufacturer's Championship with this race.

 Chase for the Nextel Cup

 All ten of the races in the 2007 Chase for the Nextel Cup were broadcast on ABC.
 The ten races were evenly split between the regular stock car and the Car of Tomorrow, with the CoT running at New Hampshire, Dover, Talladega, Martinsville and Phoenix.

 Sylvania 300

 The first race of the 2007 Chase for the Nextel Cup, the Sylvania 300, was held at New Hampshire International Speedway on September 16.
 This was the twelfth race to feature the Car of Tomorrow.
 Clint Bowyer won the pole and entered the Chase as the only driver without a win.
 However, he would dominate the field, leading for 222 of 300 laps en route to his first career victory in 64 starts.

 All 43 cars that started the race were running at the finish, the first time since North Wilkesboro in 1996 that every car starting the race finished.